TBSCG/insights-accelerator-demo/README.md

     - Click on one of the travel locations or names.
     - Scroll to the bottom of the page where **Tags** are listed.
     - Click on the row to manually add a new tag.
-    - Once completed the content needs to be published by clicking the publish button on the right hand panel 💡 **Tip:** Ensure tags are relevant for better content categorization.
+    - Once completed the content needs to be published by clicking the publish button on the right-hand panel 💡 **Tip:** Ensure tags are relevant for better content categorization.

 ---